Stencyl/stencylpedia/chapter-11/publishing.md

 You will be asked the following question on iTunes Connect: **Does this app use the Advertising Identifier (IDFA)?**

-* Answer **NO** if your game has no ads, besides iAds.
+* Answer **NO** if your game has no ads.

-* Answer **YES** if your game has any ads besides iAds.
+* Answer **YES** if your game has any ads.
 If your game gets rejected, send a link to a YouTube video demonstrating that the ads work.

 #### Launch Application Loader from Xcode